 Robert Bly's "Driving to Town Late to Mail a Letter"

-Includes "Driving to Town Late to Mail a Letter"
+Introduction and Text of Piece, "Driving to Town Late to Mail a Letter"

 Human beings do love to waste time; although they seldom like to brag about it or lie about it, as seems to be case with the speaker in this piece.